Regenerative Medicine and Arthritis

 Traditional Treatments

-• Cortisone injections: Used sparingly due to potential weakening of the tendons.
+• Cortisone injections: Used sparingly due to potential long-term joint damage.

 What Is Regenerative Medicine?

-Regenerative medicine is a cutting-edge field that leverages the body’s natural healing abilities to repair damaged tissues, reduce inflammation, and restore shoulder function.
-It offers a minimally invasive alternative to traditional treatments for rotator cuff tears.
+Regenerative medicine is a cutting-edge field that harnesses the body’s own healing mechanisms to repair damaged tissue, reduce inflammation, and restore joint function.
+It provides minimally invasive alternatives to traditional arthritis treatments.

 Types of Regenerative Treatments